dgraph-io/dgraph/wiki/content/mutations/index.md

 Each JSON object represents a single node in the graph.

 {{% notice "note" %}}
-JSON mutations are available via gRPC clients, such as the Go client, JS client, Java client.
-And are available now with dgraph-js-http and cURL.
-See more about cULR [here]({{< relref "#using-json-operations-via-curl>}})
+JSON mutations are available via gRPC clients such as the Go client, JS client, and Java client, and are available to HTTP clients with [dgraph-js-http](https://github.com/dgraph-io/dgraph-js-http) and cURL.
+See more about cURL [here]({{< relref "#using-json-operations-via-curl" >}})
 {{% /notice %}}

 ### Setting literal values